 Certificate of Rehabilitation Improper - Recent Drug Offense

-In 2000, Zeigler was arrested again and convicted of possession of a convicted substance (Health and Safety Code § 11350).
+In 2000, Zeigler was arrested again and convicted of possession of a controlled substance (Health and Safety Code § 11350).
 He was again granted probation, conditioned upon his serving a small amount of time in county jail, ending on April 19, 2000.
 He then successfully completed probation.In a Nutshell: Court incorrectly grants Certificate of Rehabilitation by overlooking recent drug offense, even if the offense (possession) was resolved by Prop 36 because it was still evidence of recent criminal activity and was relevant to certifying rehabilitation.

 On November 23, 2010, Zeigler filed a motion to renew his petition for a certificate of rehabilitation regarding the same 1989 and 2000 convictions.
 He apparently believed that completion of Prop 36 made the 2007 incident disappear and in the eyes of the law, never took place.